Last updated on October 16th, 2016

 Article X- Attendance

 Section 1.
-Active and associate members.
-Active members shall be required to attend 50% of all general meetings and fulfill their committee duties assigned to them by the respective committee chair one.
-They shall also be expected to pay dues and attend at least one additional event per semester for which Beta Beta Beta is a participatory or the sponsoring organization, such as Deer Aging, All-Science Formal, etc. If an active member does not meet these expectations, they shall be demoted to associate members.
-Only active members shall be provided with honor cords for graduation.
+Active members.
+Active members shall be required to attend 50% of all general meetings and fulfill their committee duties assigned to them by the respective committee chair.
+They shall also be expected to pay dues and attend at least one additional event per semester for which Beta Beta Beta is a participatory or the sponsoring organization, such as Deer Aging, All-Science Formal, etc. If an active member does not meet these expectations for one semester, they shall be demoted to the inactive status unless excused under the provisions of Article IX section 2.
+During the second semester, if they regain good standing as described in Article III Section 2c, they may be reinstated as an Active member.
+Demoted Active members that remain of the inactive status for two semesters will be suspended from the organization and removed from the Organization Roster based on a vote of 2/3 of the executive board.
+These suspended members may still be considered for reinstatement if they comply to the requirements of article IX Section 1.
+Only active members shall be provided with honor cords and stoles for graduation.

 Section 2.
 Executive Officers and Committee Chairs.
 Executive officers and committee chairs shall be required to attend all meetings.
 Additionally, executive officers and committee chairs shall be required to attend all other events deemed mandatory by a majority vote of executive officers and committee chairs at a meeting.